 “SWA makes the world a better place, both in terms of what we do and also in terms of how the business is structured.
 With its commitment to employee ownership and its participatory, people-oriented approach, it’s a humanistic organization.”

-As a core member of the senior management team of SWA, Scott has a hand in everything from business planning, financial management, and project and risk management to marketing, human resources, and retirement plans.
-Several years ago he transitioned from a career in corporate banking to EMIC, a consultant to SWA.
-Ultimately he joined SWA in-house where his interests have broadened from financial and risk management to strategic business and marketing issues.
+Scott is Chair of the Board of SWA.
+For over two decades, he was COO and CFO of SWA and was involved in everything from business planning, financial management, and project and risk management to marketing, human resources, and retirement plans.
+Many years ago he transitioned from a career in institutional finance to EMIC, a consultant to SWA.
+Ultimately he joined SWA in-house where his interests expanded from financial and risk management to strategic business and marketing issues.